ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

 hierarchies should be a breaking change, and that the boilerplate necessary for writing instances is necessary or useful.

+There is design space for this proposal to implement a pragma on the typeclass or members to allow them to be defined in subclasses, or for the extension to be enabled where the typeclass definition is and not the instance definition.
+I would recommend against this so that the only places where there will be changes to operation are instance definitions; this is only meant to be changing instance definitions, after all.
+It should not be up to typeclass authors to decide how end users define instances for their own types.
+Further, it feels odd to me to annotate members of a typeclass and have to propagate that out to all instance definitions.

 ..
 List alternative designs to your proposed change.
 Both existing
 .. workarounds, or alternative choices for the changes.
 Explain
 .. the reasons for choosing the proposed change over these alternative: